ahoereth/ddpg/slides/50_Applications.md

 # Applications of Reinforcement Learning

-## Overview
+## Cutting Edge Applications of Reinforcement Learning

 We will discuss:

-  - Robotics and Reinforcement Learning
+  - Safety in Robotics and Reinforcement Learning
-    - Toddler
-    - Safety Frameworks
-  - Cutting Edge Applications of Reinforcement Learning
   - Poker
   - Multiple Agents

-@Tedrake2005;
 @Fisac2017;
 @Li2017;
 @Heinrich2016;